ZackWilde27/Z3dPy/README.md

 ![engine](https://user-images.githubusercontent.com/115175938/235578934-23defc68-c021-4b05-b169-272e9ac8d3c9.gif)

-Z3dPy handles all the math required for 3D, and has useful functions for game developers.
+Z3dPy handles rasterization, and has useful functions for game developers.
 Meant to be used with PyGame.

 Renders 950 on-screen triangles at 30 fps *(tested on my ryzen 7)*